HMoradiRad/teraform/README.md

 1. Apply: On approval, Terraform performs the proposed operations in the correct order, respecting any resource dependencies.
 For example, if you update the properties of a VPC and change the number of virtual machines in that VPC, Terraform will recreate the VPC before scaling the virtual machines.
 warning: Cloning requires vCenter Server and is not supported on direct ESXi host connections.

+### Cloning and Customization
+this configuration creates a virtual machine by cloning it from a template, fetched using the vsphere_virtual_machine data source.
+This option allows you to locate the UUID of the template to clone, along with settings for network interface type, SCSI bus type, and disk attributes.

 ### prerequisites :
 1. install a virtual machine on vceneter(for template)
 1. install terraform

 ## Get Started